 The School of Education and Counseling Psychology welcomes applicants from around the world.

-If you have specific questions about applying, please feel free to contact our Director of Admissions and Financial Aid at 408-551-3422 or email her at firstname.lastname@example.org
+If you have specific questions about applying, please feel free to contact our Admissions office at 408-551-3422 or email her at firstname.lastname@example.org

 International Applicant Requirements

 - English Proficiency Exam: TOEFL (score of 90 or above) or IELTS (score of 6.5 or above) are required for international students who completed their post-secondary education in a language other than English.
 TOEFL or IELTS may be waived if your Bachelor's (and Master's, if applicable) were completed at institutions in which English is the primary language of instruction.
 However, all applicants may be asked to provide further evidence of English proficiency as needed.

 - International Education Evaluation: Transcript evaluations are required by one of the approved NACES agencies.
 Applicants to the Master of Arts in Teaching + Teaching Credential (MATTC) program should have their transcripts evaluated by one of the agencies approved by the CTC.
 Please note, transcript evaluations must include the degree equivalency and U.S. GPA equivalency.
 We recommend the course-by-course evaluation report.

 - Proof of Funds: United States visa regulations require proof that sufficient funds are available to finance your travel, living expenses, and program study.
 Please refer to the International Student Services website for an up-to-date estimate of the cost associated with a full year of academic study in the ECP.